LPP (company): Production in Asia, supply chain control and ACCORD agreement

 Since 2013, LPP has been systematically working on the implementation of standards for improving safety and working conditions in the clothing industry in Asia.
 Since 2014, a Code of Conduct has been in force for all suppliers working with LPP.
 The document takes into account the key provisions of the International Labour Organization conventions and the Universal Declaration of Human Rights and sets out the requirements for suppliers, including, among others, wage policy, prohibition of child labour, voluntary nature of work, freedom of association, occupational health and safety principles.
 In order to increase supervision over the factories producing for LPP in Bangladesh, in addition to controlling its own inspectors, the company decided to commission an international auditor, SGS, to verify the actual compliance of suppliers in Bangladesh with the Code of Conduct.

 In addition, in October 2013, LPP, as the only Polish clothing company, joined the ACCORD Agreement aimed at improving safety in clothing factories in Bangladesh (Accord on Fire and Building Safety in Bangladesh).
 Thanks to the cooperation and financial support of the signatories of the agreement, a total of more than 1600 Asian production plants and sewing plants were subject to inspection.
 ACCORD also contributed to the implementation of recovery programmes in more than 90% of the factories (as at the end of 2017).
 As part of the “Safety Committee Training” programme, one of the key projects of the agreement, by the end of 2017, 882 training courses were conducted in which nearly 1.2 million employees participated.

 At the beginning of 2018, LPP signed another 3-year extension of the agreement, the so-called “Transition ACCORD”.
 Its main objective is to prepare the Bengali government to carry out independent inspections and audits in the factories and to ensure further implementation of measures aimed at sustainable improvement of working conditions.
 As of 1 September 2021, a new initiative - called the International Accord for Health and Safety in the Textile and Garment Industry (International Accord for short) - was established to replace the existing ACCORD initiative.
 Its aim is to continue and expand the joint efforts of the signatories of the agreement together with trade unions to ensure safety in garment factories.

+In 2022, the company joined amfori BSCI, a global initiator of sustainable production and trade activities.
+This membership will enable LPP to better verify and monitor ethical, labour and environmental issues in collaborating factories.

+A year later, in turn, LPP was the only Polish company to become a signatory to Accord Pakistan (The Pakistan Accord on Health and Safety in the Textile and Garment Industry), which aims to control working and safety conditions in supply chains involving suppliers from Pakistan.